Style....Kaleidoscopic.Films, books ,music everything else.

 What do I see in this landscape other than fields and farms?

-If God was to offer me the keys of heaven right now I,d say.
+If God offered me the keys of heaven right now I,d say.

-"Shit old man!
-Is that the best you,ve got?
-I,ll stay right here then .If you ever want a tour around some real quality scenery anytime just give us a shout."
+"Pah!
+Old man!
+Is that the best you've got?
+I,ll stay right here then .If you ever want a tour around some real quality scenery anytime just give me a shout."